MecG2/assignment_mdm02/README.md

 Dove:

-- **mdm02**: Identificativo del modello
+- **mdm02**: Project name
-- **parte**: Sezione del modello (es.
-01 per metacarpo, 02 per dito, 03 per pollice)
+- **parte**: Select part (e.g., 01 for metacarpus, 02 for finger, 03 for thumb)
-- **pezzo**: Identificativo univoco del pezzo all’interno della parte
+- **pezzo**: Unique identifier for the piece within the part

 ## Descrizione

-Questo progetto riguarda l'assemblaggio e la struttura del modello **mdm02**.
-Il progetto è suddiviso in componenti principali, ognuno dei quali è descritto in dettaglio con immagini esplicative e riferimenti ai pezzi utilizzati.
+This project concerns the assembly and structure of the model mdm02.
+The project is divided into main components, each of which is described in detail with explanatory images and references to the pieces used.